 Interaction with Guests

 I usually give a brief tour of the apartment upon arrival, then help finding places to go and stuff to do.
-Then, unless you directly contact me, I leave you alone.
+Then, unless you directly contact me or need something, I leave you alone.

 The apartment is in a very quiet neighborhood, up in a small hill.
 The only sounds you can hear are the flowing of the water in the nearby river and some birds singing.
 Sometimes the neighbor likes to sing too. :)

 You can park your car near the apartment, about 10 meters (20 feet).

 Downhill you can catch a bus to the train station or to Lucca.
 The train station is 5 minutes by car.

 To get here from the airport in Pisa: head to Lucca, then head to Borgo a Mozzano, then head to Ponte a Serraglio.